ucsd-dsc-arts/dsc160-final-group17_final/README.md

 For the Marilyn section, we load the subject and styled images then input them into Tensorflow's fast style transfer to receive our transferred results.
 We also built a VGG19 model from scratch, and trained on the Spiderverse style.
 We also print out the output for every training epoch.

-This section will link to the various code for your project (stored within this repository).
-Your code should be executable on datahub, should we choose to replicate your result.
-This includes code for:

-- code for data acquisition/scraping
-- code for preprocessing
-- training code (if appropriate)
-- generative methods

-Link each of these items to your .ipynb or .py files within this seection, and provide a brief explanation of what the code does.
-Reading this section we should have a sense of how to run your code.

 ## Results